 Facing my fears at the Kumbh Mela, the world’s largest spiritual gathering

 The Kumbh Mela is one of the largest religious festivals in India – and on earth – and listed by UNESCO as an Intangible Cultural Heritage of Humanity.
 It’s held in four places in India on a rotating schedule determined by Hindu astrology: Prayagraj (formerly known as Allahabad), Ujjain, Haridwar, and Nashik.
 When the Kumbh Mela is held in Prayagraj, it’s the largest spiritual gathering of humanity in the world.
 At the Kumbh Mela in 2013, approximately 120 million people attended the festival, over a two-month period.
 On the day of Mauni Amavasya alone, February 10, 2013, there were more than 30 million assembled to take a dip in the Sangam, the sacred confluence of three rivers.
-The next Kumbh Mela will be held at Prayagraj in 2019.
+The next Kumbh Mela will be held at Haridwar in 2021.

 In 2010, I attended the Kumbh Mela in Haridwar and had one of the peak moments of my life.
 This is the story of how I experienced the true purpose of spiritual rituals and faced my biggest fear at the Kumbh Mela on April 14, 2010 in Haridwar.